Welcome! If you enjoy the content here, please sign up below for the newsletter!

 D' Plants for food

 Keep in mind that the center of a chiasm could be the main point--or it could just be an emphasized point.
 No one thinks that the pinnacle of creation is plant life.
 The culmination of the acts of the first six days is humanity, without doubt.
-But there's something about plants that is important, and it's not just a meal plan for Adam and Eve.
+But there's something about plants that is important, and it's not just a meal plan or grocery list for Adam and Eve.

 Why would plants be important?